April 22, 2021

 In dry and easy terms, the Garma Festival is the nation’s “largest”, “biggest” or “most important” annual celebration of Indigenous culture in Australia.
 The reality of living with around 1000 white fellas and 1000 black fellas on the edge of an escarpment in remote Australia is certainly something big and important.
 But it’s also much more than that.

 We have returned to Garma since this story was published, check out the latest update Experiencing Garma.

 Organised by the Yothu Yindi foundation as a celebration of Yolnju culture, the Garma Festival is an opportunity to highlight the plight of Aboriginal people, and a chance for two-way learning between the Yolnju and peoples from all over the world.

-The are from the northeastern tip of the NT and Arnhem Land.
+The Yolnju are from the northeastern tip of the NT and Arnhem Land.
 Their most famous exports are the didgeridoo and the Yothu Yindi band.
 The band’s lead singer, Mandawuy Yunupingu, is a key figure in the clan and the Yothu Yindi foundation.
-His brother Galarrwuy was the real seat of power in the nation.
+His brother, Galarrwuy, was the real seat of power in the nation.
 Together with a number of other families, the Yunupingu are responsible for the Yolnju people being one of the most respected, powerful and pioneering of all Aboriginal peoples.

-Garma is held 30min drive from Nhulunbuy on the Gove Peninsula at a place called Gulkula.
-In Yolnju culture this is the home of the didgeridoo, known as a yidaki.
+Garma is held a 30-minute drive from Nhulunbuy on the Gove Peninsula at a place called Gulkula.
+In Yolnju culture, this is the home of the didgeridoo, known as a yidaki.
 It’s at Gulkula that the yidaki was first made in Australia centuries ago.

 Most people fly to Nhulunbuy from either Cairns or Darwin.
 AT drove the 13 hours from Darwin, nine of which were along the dangerous dirt track of the Central Arnhem Road.